miekg/learninggo/basics.md

 	b
 )
 \end{lstlisting}
-The first use of \key{iota} will yield 0, so `a` is equal to 0.
-Whenever
-\key{iota} is used again on a new line its value is incremented with 1, so `b` has a value of 1.
-Or, as shown here, you can even let Go repeat the use of \key{iota}.
+The first use of `iota` will yield 0, so `a` is equal to 0.
+Whenever `iota` is used again on a new line its value is incremented with 1, so `b` has a value of 1.
+Or, as shown here, you can even let Go repeat the use of `iota`.
 You may also explicitly type a constant: `const b string = "0"`.
 Now `b` is a \type{string} type constant.